l

 But there’s even more: for the past 2 weeks, we’ve known we’re sharing our van with a sizable population of ants.
 Don’t think we see them too often.
 No, some of them are usually just strolling around- so, no major issue.
 Until we discover 1000s of ant eggs under the bed.
 We remove them, but a few days later, we find another bunch in the shoe compartment.
 We still can’t figure out where they’re coming from.

 Now, it’s time to seriously tackle these lovely animals with some fogger, followed by a thorough cleaning of the entire van.
-You see – busy times.
+You see – busy times in Luzern.

 Finally, on 18th July, we’re back on the road.
 To Obernai in Alsace.
 By now planning to discover Lorraine – just north of Alsace.